-d.
-Hours of operation

-- e.
-Landscaping and site amenities - K. Annual Reporting.
-Each RME permitted under this Section 8.10 shall as a condition of its special permit file an annual report with the Planning and Economic Development Board, the Building Inspector, the Health Agent, and the Police Chief no later than January 31st of each year, providing a copy of all current applicable state licenses for the RME and/or its owners and demonstrate continued compliance with the conditions of the special permit. - L. Duration of Special Permit.
+- d.
+Hours of operation - e.
+Landscaping and site amenities - f.
+Requirements for noise and odor mitigation measures and monitoring (Added 5-13-19) - K. Annual Reporting.
+Each RME permitted under this Section 8.10 shall as a condition of its special permit file an annual report with the Planning and Economic Development Board, the Building Commissioner, the Health Agent, and the Police Chief no later than January 31st of each year, providing a copy of all current applicable state licenses for the RME and/or its owners and demonstrate continued compliance with the conditions of the special permit. - L. Duration of Special Permit.
 A special permit granted under this Section 8.10 shall remain exclusively with the applicant which shall be the owner or lessee of the premises described in the application.
 The special permit shall terminate automatically on the date the applicant alienates that title or leasehold interest in the premises. - M. Abandonment or Discontinuance of Use.
 A RME shall be required to remove all material, plants, equipment and other paraphernalia: - a.
 Prior to surrendering its state issued licenses or permits; or - b.
 Within six months of ceasing operations; whichever comes first. - N. Other Permits and Approvals.
 Receipt of a special permit from the Planning and Economic Development Board for a RME does not preclude an applicant from having to secure other required local permits from other Town boards or departments, including but not limited to the Board of Health, Conservation Commission, or the Department of Public Services. - O. Each RME permitted under this Zoning Bylaw shall enter into a Host Community Agreement (HCA) with the Town of Medway.

-(Section 8.10 was amended in its entirety 5/21/18)
+(Section 8.10 was amended in its entirety 5-21-18)